zendesk/go-httpclerk/README.md

 ## Contributing

-Create a Pull Request with your changes, ping @ciaranarcher and we'll look at getting it merged.
+Create a Pull Request with your changes, ping someone and we'll look at getting it merged.